jordy33/pvu/README.md

 ### TVHEADEND with PVU support ###

-Clone this repo at your user pi root directory
+Clone this repo at your pi user home directory.
-You can follow the compiling instructions or go to compiled-binaries directoriesif you are using a raspberry pi 3 under raspbian-jessie
+You can follow the compiling instructions or install from the compiled-binaries directory, If you are using a raspberry pi 3 with raspbian-jessie

+Compiling:

 Install OSCAM-EMU
 ```
 cd oscam